mustafakhaleddev/LaravelAdvancedOTP/README.md

 You can adjust the default settings like OTP timeout, length, and more by customizing your OTP class.

-## License

-This package is open-source and licensed under the [MIT license](LICENSE).

----

-This README provides an overview of the package’s installation, usage, and customization for OTP verification in Laravel.
-You can further adjust the content based on your exact package setup.
 ### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.